3liz/py-qgis-server/README.md

 ### Accessing the Qgis landing page and other qgis API

-By default the landing page is not enabled, see the [documentation](https://py-qgis-server.readthedocs.io/en/latest/index.html#api-enabled-landing-page) on how to enable the landing page.
+By default, the landing page is not enabled, see the [documentation](https://docs.3liz.org/py-qgis-server/configuration.html#api-enabled-landing-page) on how to enable the landing page.

-Qgis api may be exposed on demand by [configuring the api endpoints](https://py-qgis-server.readthedocs.io/en/latest/qgisapi.html)
+Qgis api may be exposed on demand by [configuring the api endpoints](https://docs.3liz.org/py-qgis-server/qgisapi.html)

 #### Using with lizmap